History of the Indianapolis Colts: Relocation to Indianapolis

+In the 1970s expansion of the NFL from 26 teams to 28, Indianapolis was one of ten cities considered for the two expansion teams.
+Despite the undoubted advantage of the metropolitan area's location at the junction of more major highways than any other metropolis, Indianapolis would be crossed off when the number of candidates was reduced from ten to four because it was clear the city had no remotely suitable stadium.

 In 1979, Indianapolis community leaders created the Indiana Sports Corporation in order to attract major sports events to central Indiana.
 The next year, Indianapolis Mayor William Hudnut appointed a committee to study the feasibility of building a new stadium that could serve as home to a pro football team and in 1982 construction on the Hoosier Dome (later renamed the RCA Dome) began.
 On December 18, 1983, the Colts played what would become their final home game in the city of Baltimore.
 27,934 fans showed up, 516 more fans than the crowd that had turned out for their first home game in 1947.
 In February 1984, after relations between Irsay and the city of Baltimore had deteriorated significantly, Baltimore Mayor Schaefer asked the Maryland General Assembly to approve $15 million for renovation to Memorial Stadium.
 The legislature did not approve the request until the following spring, after the Colts' lease had expired, and only half of that $15 million would go towards improvements that the Colts were seeking (The other half would be for the Baltimore Orioles baseball team).
 However, Baltimore reportedly did offer Irsay a generous $15 million loan at 6.5%, a guarantee of at least 43,000 tickets sold per game for six years, and the purchase of the team's Owings Mills training facility for $4 million.
 Despite numerous public reassurances that Irsay's ultimate desire was to remain in Baltimore, he nevertheless continued discussions with several cities hungry for an NFL franchise (New York City, Phoenix, Indianapolis, Birmingham, Jacksonville and Memphis) eventually narrowing the list of cities to two, Phoenix and Indianapolis.
 A real estate group in Phoenix, Arizona along with Arizona Governor Bruce Babbitt and other top Arizona officials, had secretly met with Irsay early in January.
 Preliminary talks seemed promising, and another meeting was scheduled.
 But when word of a second scheduled meeting leaked out and was reported by the Baltimore media on the Friday before the Super Bowl, Irsay canceled.
 Throughout the 1970s and early 1980s, local Indianapolis real estate developer Robert Welch was spending his own time and funds to lobby the NFL to bring an expansion team to the city, with Welch and other investors as team owner.
 Indiana Pacers' owner Herb Simon contacted Colts officials in order to take negotiations between the club and Indianapolis to the next level.
 Mayor Hudnut then assigned deputy mayor David Frick to begin secret negotiations with Colts counsel Michael Chernoff.
 Colts owner Robert Irsay visited on February 23.